Stanlyn0/Dark-Minimal-Firefox-Theme/README.md

 Note that Tab groups will be gone in Firefox 45.

 You can open the about:config page via the location/address bar.
 You can accept the warning and click "I'll be careful" to continue.

+### Highlight searched text

+Makes the search similar to Opera's where the screen is dim and search results animate.

+    findbar.modalHighlight -> (true) makes the entire page dim except for highlighted.
+Seems to use more resources. findbar.highlightAll -> (true) just highlights each instance in yellow.
+Without it, you just find next, and see one at a time.

 # Shortcuts